How to Build Your First Gaming PC (2026)

 WiFi

 If your PC will be in a different room from your router, you’ll need WiFi.
-Here’s the catch: most budget and mid-range motherboards do not include built-in WiFi.
-Check your motherboard’s spec sheet before assuming you’re covered.
+Most budget and mid-range motherboards do not include built-in WiFi — check your motherboard’s spec sheet before assuming you’re covered.
+Look for “802.11” or “WiFi 6/6E/7” in the specs.

 Your options if your motherboard has no WiFi